-The FAN2356 TinyBuckTM is a highly efficient integrated synchronous buck regulator.
-The regulator is capable of operating with an input range from 4.5 V to 24 V and supporting up to 6 A continuous load currents.
+The FAN2306 / FAN2306M are highly efficient integrated TinyBuckTM synchronous buck regulators.
+They are capable of operating with an input range from 4.5 V to 18 V, supporting 6 A continuous load currents.

-The FAN2356 utilizes Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
-This device utilizes Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in discontinuous conduction mode at light loads, while clamping the minimum frequency above the audible range with ultrasonic mode.
+These devices utilize Fairchild's constant on-time control architecture to provide excellent transient response and to maintain a relatively constant switching frequency.
+The FAN2306 / FAN2306M utilize Pulse Frequency Modulation (PFM) mode to maximize light-load efficiency by reducing switching frequency when the inductor is operating in Discontinuous Conduction Mode (DCM) at light loads.
+The FAN2306 includes an ultrasonic mode with minimum frequency clamp to keep the switching frequency above the audible range, while the FAN2306M does not include the minimum frequency clamp to maximize efficiency to extremely light loads.